DoctorWayWay/web-sprint-challenge-javascript-fundamentals/README.md

 const introduceJohn = john.introduction();
 console.log(introduceJohn);

 - Third is **New Binding**.
-This is when a constructor function uses "this" to refer to the object it is creating and returning.
+This is when a constructor function uses `this` to refer to the object it is creating and returning.
 This principle is similar to implicit binding.

 Example:
 function Walker(name) {